 Operating Reserves

-Minimum Maximum
+Project type Minimum Maximum

-\$0 Amount required per lender / syndicator documents.
-A detailed explanation of how the reserve was calculated, as well as how and when it will be used, must be provided.
-Note the Bank will evaluate the sizing and calculation of the reserves to determine reasonableness.
+All projects \$0 Amount required per lender / syndicator

+documents.
+A detailed explanation of

+how the reserve was calculated, as well

+as how and when it will be used, must

-Minimum
+be provided.
+Note the Bank will

+evaluate the sizing and calculation of the

+reserves to determine reasonableness.